smikitky/node-multi-integer-range/README.md

 ---

 🚨 **Note**: The following README is for the 6.x/5.x releases, whose API has changed drastically.
-For the docs of the 4.x release, see [this](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9).
+See the [CHANGELOG](./CHANGELOG.md) and the [docs for version 4](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9).

 ## Install

-Install using any package manager or ESM-ready CDN.
+You can use any package manager (NPM, pnpm, Yarn) or ESM-ready CDN.
 Version 6 is a fully tree-shakable, ESM-only package.
 This package has no external dependencies nor does it use any Node-specific API.

-🚨 The API style has changed drastically in version 5.
-The new API is slightly more verbose, but is simpler and tree-shakable 🌲.
-For example, if you don't use the default parser, your bundle will not include it.
-See the [CHANGELOG](./CHANGELOG.md) and the [docs for version 4](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9).

 ## Basic Example